cube-js/cube/guides/react-dashboard/content/2_authentication_and_graphql_backend.md

 To do so, we first need to add authentication to our application and then save the users’ dashboard in the database.
 We are going to use [AWS Cognito](https://aws.amazon.com/cognito/) for authentication.
 AWS Cognito User Pool makes it easy for developers to add sign-up and sign-in functionality to web and mobile applications.
 It supports user registration and sign-in, as well as provisioning identity tokens for signed-in users.

 To store the dashboards, we will use [AWS AppSync](https://aws.amazon.com/appsync/).
 It allows us to create a flexible API to access and manipulate data and uses GraphQL as a query language.
 AppSync natively integrates with Cognito and can use its identity tokens to manage the ownership of the data—and in our case, the ownership of the dashboards.
+As a prerequisite to this part you need to have an AWS account, so you can use its services.

 ## Install and Configure Amplify CLI